 Why should I do VCE?

-Unit 1 and 2 is typically studied in Year 11, while Unit 3 and 4 is usually studied in Year 12.
+Unit 1 and 2 is typically studied in Year 11, while Units 3 and 4 are usually studied in Year 12.
 Every subject has 4 Units.

 You don’t have to complete them in those years though.
 Many students do Unit 3 and 4 subjects in Year 11, some students even do them earlier (please keep in mind it is very difficult to do Units 3 and 4 in Year 11).